jusbuckingham/kofa/README.md

 ## User Story
 As a user I want too..

-- Take a picture of my ballot.
+- Log in
-- See my full ballot based on my address.
+- See prefered voting choices based on my address.
-- See suggestions and reasoning for voting for a candidate or proposition based on the objective net positve benifit to "Foundation Black Americans."
-- Have access to additional features if I create an account.
+- Be able to copy choices to a clipboard or download a pdf.